 First approved for use in the United States in 1947 and made for widespread use in the 1970s, the long-acting synthetic drug methadone has since become the primary means of treating opiate addiction.

-According to the Institute of Medicine (US) Committee on Federal Regulation of Methadone Treatment, hundreds of thousands of people are treated with methadone each year.
+According to the Institute of Medicine (US) Committee on Federal Regulation of Methadone Treatment, hundreds of thousands of people are treated with methadone at methadone clinics and methadone treatment centers each year.

 Methadone can not only save lives, but it can also save taxpayers billions of dollars every year as the cost of the opioid epidemic continues to skyrocket.